fbilhaut/gte-rs/Readme.md

 let similarities = model.inference(inputs, &pipeline, &params)?;
 ```

-Please refer the the source code in `src/examples` for complete examples.
+Please refer the the source code in `examples` for complete examples.

 ## 🧬 Models